Code-Institute-Submissions/PP3-gradebook/README.md

 IMPLEMENTATION

-This display has been achieved in the app by using PANDAS dataframes.
+This display has been achieved in the app by using pandas dataframes.

 ![Class Averages](assets/class-ave.JPG)